 |Any other moving violation||2|

-The negative repercussions of a traffic ticket don’t stop there, however.
+The negative repercussions of a traffic ticket in NYC don’t stop there, however.
 Your insurance company will be paying attention to any violations that appear on your driving history.

 Even a single citation might be enough to cause your premiums to skyrocket.
 Making matters worse, most insurers have their own internal system for tracking traffic violations and don’t adhere to the New York State system.